KQM-git/TCL/docs/evidence/characters/pyro/bennett.md

 **Added:** <Version date="2021-04-15" />
 **Last tested:** <VersionHl date="2021-04-15" />

-**Finding:** Bennett's attack buff prioritizes the burst that applied the attack buff first.
+**Finding:** Bennett's attack buff prioritizes the Burst that applied the attack buff first.
 This means that even when two Bennett bursts overlap, the attack buff that was applied first will remain.

 **Evidence:** [YouTube](https://youtu.be/ooYtsZhYUxc)